Why Gauff is 'burning so bright' after US Open win

 Eleven years later, the American teenager was standing in the same stadium - this time on the court lifting a Grand Slam trophy like she had long dreamed.

-Gauff burst on to the scene as a 15-year-old phenomenon at Wimbledon in 2019 and has now fulfilled her date with the destiny many had predicted ever since - and with the charisma she showed even then.
+Gauff burst on to the scene as a 15-year-old phenomenon at Wimbledon in 2019, now fulfilling her date with the destiny many had predicted ever since - and with the charisma she showed even then.

 After beating Aryna Sabalenka 2-6 6-3 6-2 in Saturday's New York showpiece, she took the microphone to deliver an accomplished and heartfelt speech that covered every base.